-As professor, I educate students and provide research that has a long-term impact, though this is sometimes difficult to measure.
-As co-editor of the Journal of Sustainable Tourism my work is helping to put out knowledge that informs academics who teach other students, so my work moves a step even further away from the impact.
+As a professor, I educate students and provide research that has a long-term impact, though this is sometimes difficult to measure.
+As co-editor of the Journal of Sustainable Tourism, my work is helping to put out knowledge that informs academics who teach other students, so my work moves a step even further away from the impact.

 Krishna’s work at Reality has an immediate impact every day.
 If he does his job well, then tourists come to a part of the world that they would never think of coming, and someone in a slum in Delhi eats.
-That kind of direct and immediate impact has huge appeal to me and provides a frequent reminder to me to ensure I can always see the route to impact for my work.
+That kind of direct and immediate impact has a huge appeal to me and provides a frequent reminder to me to ensure I can always see the route to impact my work.